juhannc/juhannc/README.md

 # Moin! <img src="./wave.gif" width="30">

-I'm a multidisciplinary AI researcher for robotics with a strong background in aircraft systems and (autonomous) flight control.
-Currently pursuing my Ph.D.
-(Dr.-Ing.) in Reinforcement Learning for mechatronic systems at the Hamburg University of Technology.
-Proven problem-solving skills and the ability to familiarize oneself quickly with new topics and tasks.
+I am a research associate at the DLR Institute for AI Safety and Security in Sankt Augustin, Germany.
+Here, I’m working on safe artificial intelligence systems for the aviation domain, pursuing my Ph.
+D. (Dr.-Ing.) in this field.

 ## 👨🏼‍💻 About me